German submarine U-96 (1940): Video games

 In 2019, Deep Water Studio released the video game UBOAT in early access.
 UBOAT gives the player command of U-96 during the Second World War.

+UBOAT was officially released on August 4th, 2024, and was received positively.

 U-96 is also featured as one of the five playable submarines in the video game Wolfpack released by Usurpator AP into early access in 2019.

 The U-boat is also featured in the mobile game Azur Lane in an anthropomorphised form.

 Wolfpacks

 U-96 took part in eleven wolfpacks: